andreimoment/tangomanual/org/challenge/tangoreporter.md

 # for the list below.
 Each level is indented by 2 additional spaces.

 toc:                    # Think of the TOC as nested lists:
-  - Area: "Music"    # "level"s and the "missions" list are under "toc"
+  - level: "Music"    # "level"s and the "missions" list are under "toc"
     missions:           # Mission numbers are under "missions".
       - 86               # Note the indentation! ("I belong to the parent above")
       - 87               # And the dashes! ("I am an item in a list")
       - 88               #
       - 85               # For mission reference, see
       -                 # tangomanual.com/info/reference-all-missions/
-  - Area: "Culture"
+  - level: "Culture"
     missions:
       - 78
       - 79